-While many homeowners across Hampton Roads have garbage disposals in their kitchen, few properly maintenance them.
+While many homeowners across Hampton Roads have garbage disposals in their kitchens, few properly maintenance them.
 Garbage disposals are an incredible time-saver in swift clean-up in your kitchen.
 However, if you fail to care for your disposal then major repairs can be a major expense.
 With proactive maintenance to your garbage disposal, you can allow for increased system efficiency for years without costly repairs or replacement.

 The 5 Garbage Disposal Do’s